 - Many applications require coherent light with moderate optical powers at various wavelengths, and profit from the simple and efficient nonlinear frequency conversion with short microchip laser pulses.

-- Spectroscopic applications such as LIDAR (with moderate range) benefit from the small package and the short pulse duration.
+- Spectroscopic applications and LIDAR (with moderate range) benefit from the small package and the short pulse duration.